 The best way to attract readers is to read and comment on others’ blogs, and the best way to find blogs to read is to search tags in the Reader.
 Click Tags to open the tools, then Add to search for a tag.
 You can also use the search bar located at the top of your Reader to find topics that interest you.

-Delete a topic by clicking the X, and use the search bar to add new topics.
-Search for specific subjects, people in the news, recipes, movies, current events, whatever — get creative.
+Delete a topic by clicking the X. Search for specific subjects, people in the news, recipes, movies, current events, whatever — get creative.
 Within each topic, the Reader will display a list of all posts from WordPress.com bloggers that have been tagged with that topic, starting with the most relevant.
 You can also sort search results by date.
 The most recent posts will appear at the top of the list.

 When you’re ready for some more exploring, give some of our hand-picked content a try — it’s been verified by Very Official WordPress.com Experts as being certifiably awesome.
-Discover features excellent posts from across the WordPress community that have been hand-picked by our editors, browsable topics, and original features like Q&As with your favorite writers.
-The Recommended tab offers you a selection of sites based on other things you’ve read and liked that (we hope!) are right up your alley.
+Discover features excellent posts from across the WordPress community that have been hand-picked by our editors, browsable topics, and original features like Q&As with people doing cool things on WordPress.
+You’ll also find plenty of helpful information on building a great business website.

 Manage and catch up with blogs you follow

 Once you click on a tag you’re following, you’ll see a stream of recent posts.
 You’ll see an excerpt from each post, along with the post’s title, blog name, and any images in the post.
-Click on Follow in the upper right to automatically add future posts from the blog to the Followed Sites tab of your Reader, or use the tools at the bottom of the post to visit the blog directly, like the post, share the post on social media, or leave a comment.
+Click on Follow in the upper right to automatically add future posts from the blog to your Reader stream, or use the tools at the bottom of the post to visit the blog directly, like the post, share the post on social media, or leave a comment.

-You can also manage the blogs you follow in the Followed Sites tab.
+You can also manage the blogs you follow on the Followed Sites page.
 Click on the Manage button next to Followed Sites.

 Post to your blog on the fly